CGPxy/NU-net/README.md

 #  NU-net: An Unpretentious Nested U-net for Breast Tumor Segmentation

 ## 1. Development environment:
-The development environment is TensorFlow 2.6.0, Python 3.6 and two NVIDIA RTX 3090 GPU. 更多的环境变量要求在
+The development environment is TensorFlow 2.6.0, Python 3.6 and two NVIDIA RTX 3090 GPU.
+More environment variables are requested in Requirements.

 ## 2. Datasets：
 ### Breast ultrasound dataset: